 At the time of writing, all of our events are held online through Zoom but we are beginning to meet back in person again.
 We hope to continue the online programme in conjunction with in person events as both have proved successful in equal measure.
 Events are sent to members in a dedicated email, listing the details.
-To book a place, please email Jonathan email@example.com.
+To book a place, please email Henry email@example.com.

 Where spaces to events are limited, we assign them on a first come, first served basis, and we keep a waiting list in the event of cancellations.
 We only do this where places need to be limited, due to the format of the event or supplies required for tastings.
 All other events are unlimited.